eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Eco_Pass_KIT/page-software-operation-view.md

 ### Policies Configuration

+> [!TIP]
+>
+> Follow the latest [Connector KIT](https://eclipse-tractusx.github.io/docs-kits/category/connector-kit)  configuration regarding the policies!
+The information included here in this guide intends to show which contraints needs to be included in the policy configuration.
+Like example: `Membership: Active` and `FrameworkAgreement.sustainability`

 Policies are important for configuration the **access, prohibitions, obligations and permissions to certain assets.**

 A policy can have more and less configurations, depending on the restrictions you want to give to each asset.